Battery and our free range eggs in comparison

 I am just so glad they can still live a happy life.

-Please if you can do one thing for welfare: Stop buying any of those cage eggs.
+Please if you can do one thing for animal welfare: Stop buying any of those cage eggs.
 If you like some more information, please have a look at Battery Hen Rescue and Rehoming.
 I am sure you find many more search results on the web.

 Related Posts